Find out about rock climbing’s unique physical and mental challenge, how to get started and the life skills it provides.

 Typically, people get their first taste of rock climbing at an indoor climbing wall by tagging along with a mate who’s already into climbing.
 Many centres run introductory climbing sessions for different age groups, with all equipment provided, including climbing shoes and a harness.
 You can a find a wall near you on the BMC website.

-At some point, you may want to experience climbing outdoors and get your hands on real rock or the crag.
+At some point, you may want to experience climbing outdoors and get your hands on real rock faces (known as "the crag").
 The BMC’s Climbing Outside booklet (PDF, 2.1Mb) is written for climbers "stepping out" for the first time.
 If you want to start outdoors, you can hire an outdoor climbing instructor.

 For a beginner's guide to rock climbing, download Young people: climbing, hill walking and mountaineering from the BMC website.